-I really appreciate genealogy event submissions more than anything!
+If you would like to help with our mission, please like, comment on, and share our social media posts whenever possible, This helps them reach an even wider audience!
+And if you know of any upcoming events that aren’t yet on our calendar, please let me know!
 If you see a new genealogy contest or call for papers that isn’t on ConferenceKeeper yet, send me the link.
-Let me know!
 You could also have your society or your library’s program coordinator submit their events, or contact me and I can put them on my list to check on monthly.
-The more events, the better the service is to everyone!
+The more events, the better the service is for everyone!

-Donations are what keeps the website operating and improving.
+Donations and advertising revenue are what keeps the website operating and improving.
 Every penny is truly appreciated.
 Genealogy ConferenceKeeper.org, Inc. is a registered non-profit organization with IRS 501(c)3 status.
 Your donations are tax-deductible.
 (Talk to your tax advisor for specific details).